How German Are the British Royals? | LatestLY

 Their eldest son, the new King Charles III, has a bloodline made up of roughly half German ancestors.

 He and his first wife, the British Diana Spencer, had two sons: William and Harry.
-Prince William's wife Kate has no German ancestors at all; Harry's wife Meghan is the daughter of an American with Irish roots and is said to have German ancestors.
+Prince William's wife, Catherine, has no German ancestors at all; Harry's wife, Meghan, is the daughter of an American with Irish roots and is said to have German ancestors.

 This article was originally written in German and was first published in October 2022.